dhanajayb97/dhanajayb97/README.md

-- 👋 Hi, I’m Dhananjay
+- 👋 Hi, I’m Dhananjay Boipai
 - 👀I am seeking a research and analytics position within the agriculture sector.
 - 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on ...with new clients and team to work with them.
--
 -